COVID-19 Safeguarding Update

 If you have any serious concerns about a child, particularly if you think they may be suffering or at risk of suffering harm, please share this information promptly with the Designated Safeguarding Lead Team.
 If you are unable to contact a member of the school team and you wish to pass on serious concern please call the Multi Agency Safeguarding Hub (MASH) on 01202 228866.

-Our Anti-Bullying Champion is Miss Price and our E-safety Champion is Miss Smith.
+Our Anti-Bullying Champion is Miss Prince and our E-safety Champion is Miss Smith.